 Title Percentage of Course Grade Quizzes - A quiz will be given after each chapter assessing the content.
 There will be one quiz per chapter for a total of 19 quizzes throughout the course.
-75% Discussions - The students will be prompted with a discussion question that will cover the content of the first four modules.
+65% Discussions - The students will be prompted with a discussion question that will cover the content of the first four modules.
 Students will engage in rich and meaningful discussion with each other.
-25% Total 100%
+25% Critical Thinking Questions - Questions within the chapters for students to answer 10% Total 100%